rberger997/beautiful-jekyll/_posts/2018-11-13-Stat-Padford.md

 ## Final notes on Stafford
-For Lions fans frustrated with Stafford (including myself) it's time to accept Matthew Stafford for what he is: a slightly above average quarterback.
-Despite piling up tons of passing yards, he's been middle of the pack by passer rating during his career.
+For Lions fans frustrated with Stafford (including myself) it's time to accept him for what he is: a slightly above average quarterback.
+Despite piling up tons of passing yards, he's been middle of the pack by passer rating during his career and the Lions have been close to .500 with him as a starter.
 One thing we can say, however, is that Stafford is not a garbage time hero that inflates his statistics during blowout games.
 Going back to our original questions:

 - Does Stafford perform better in garbage time? **No, he's the same**
 - Do garbage time statistics inflate Stafford's overall passer rating? **No**